-Medical Profession Needs Special Training to Handle Self-harm
+Medical Profession Needs Training to Handle Self-harming Patients

 Healthcare professionals are still not receiving the appropriate training and support they need to help people who self-harm and this can result in negative attitudes and inadequate levels of care.